 Blood Moon is now available for streaming and in online stores!

 "The music reflects on magic and rituals that we participate in, either accidentally or self-curated and how these rituals have an effect on our lived identities.
 It wonders why we compose these rituals...what kind of power we gain, what kind of power we take from others, unconsciously and consciously.
 This music is haunting like the South... it's about smoldering desires... how delicate humans are and how we don’t even know each other at all." - Cristy & Matt

-You Can Call Me Sir is an electronic rock collective featuring Louisiana-bred LA based dominatrix Cristy Michel (vocals, guitars, bass, beats - both meanings) and Matt Petty (experimental trombone, found sounds, moody elements, verbiage).
-Their music reaches far back into the American mythologies of old, meandering through rodeos and badlands with a modern twist, ambling into the disco and imaginatively incorporating trombone instrumentation, which is run through pedals to sound like sumptuous guitar solos.
-The band plays with traditional rhythms to build new works all informed by their lived queer experiences growing up in the haunted swamplands of the American South.
+You Can Call Me Sir is an electronic rock collective featuring Louisiana-bred, LA based dominatrix Cristy Michel (vocals, guitars, bass, beats - both meanings) and Matt Petty (experimental trombone, found sounds, moody elements, verbiage).
+Their music meanders through rodeos and badlands, ambles into the disco and is darkly entertaining.

 Special thanks to Michael L. Schneider - drums / mixing / production